A Guide to Google Business Profile Management: Setup, Optimization, and Beyond

 • Opening date.
 This is the day you officially opened for business.

 • Photos and video.
-Upload lots of photos here, including at least three high-quality exterior photos of your business location, a logo photo, three interior photos, and action shots of your products or services.
+Upload lots of photos here, including at least three high-quality exterior pictures of your business location, a logo photo, three interior images, and action shots of your products or services.
 Consider also uploading short videos (less than 30 seconds) in this section of your profile, using the menu at the top of the Photos section.

-Once you get through all these details, your Google My Business listing will be looking great!
+Once you get through all these details, your Google My Business listing will look great!
 Don’t forget to apply the finishing touches and keep your profile maintained, as described below.
+Remember: You can edit your Google Business Profile as often as you need to provide users with the information they’re looking for!

 What should you do with your Google Business Profile reviews?